data2viz/play.data2viz.io/content/tutorials/06-forces.md

 ### Center of mass force

-The `ForceCenter` uniformly change the position of nodes around a given `Point`, like a center of mass considering each nodes have equal weight.
+The `ForceCenter` uniformly changes the position of nodes around a given `Point`, like a center of mass considering all nodes have equal weight.

 As some forces tend to move points around, the `ForceCenter` is very useful to position nodes in the center of the view.